 The first sections of this chapter explain how to obtain the I-V and switching information from a transistor-level model of the buffer, either by use of an automated simulation template or extraction tool (such as S2IBIS3) or by doing your own simulations.
-Obtaining I-V and Switching Information via Lab Measurement later in this chapter explains how to gather this information via measurement.
+Obtaining I-V and Switching Information via Lab MeasurementError!
+Reference source not found. later in this chapter explains how to gather this information via measurement.
 The reader is assumed to have some background in doing transistor level simulations and/or the use of lab equipment.